-When it comes to lighting for your auto repair center location, you want options that will increase visibility and productivity while also being cost-efficient.
+When it comes to lighting for your auto repair center location, you want options that will increase visibility and productivity while still being cost-efficient.
 Since auto repair center lighting has to meet a variety of specific needs, here are a few tips on selecting the right auto repair center lighting applications for your needs.

 When choosing auto repair center lighting applications, the first thing to look at is efficiency.
 You are running a business after all, and choosing lighting solutions that are not cost effective would just be bad business.
 Here are a few tips for choosing efficient lighting.